Nursing Home Lawyer in Maryland

 Nursing home residents who do not receive the proper care are in danger of suffering injuries.
 For example, if there is not a nurse available to help a resident walk to the bathroom, he or she may slip and fall and get hurt.
 If your elderly loved one has suffered bruises, broken bones, or other injuries, he or she probably isn’t getting the attention they need and deserve at the nursing home.
 When someone is advanced in age, a broken bone can be a very serious health concern and in some cases, can lead to death.
 It’s important to be proactive by consulting a nursing home lawyer Montgomery County loved ones choose for their elders who may not have a voice regarding their care.

 Nursing homes have a responsibility to ensure their living spaces and common areas are safe and clean for their residents.
 If they fail to do this, the residents can catch serious illnesses.
 It can also be detrimental to their state of mind to live in an unkempt living facility.
-When you visit your parent in the nursing home, be sure to check out the living conditions.
+When you visit your parents in the nursing home, be sure to check out the living conditions.
 Does he or she have a bed with fresh sheets?
 Are the bathroom and kitchen clean?
-If the nursing home appears to be unsanitary, disorganized, or dirty in some way, you may want to speak to a knowledgeable nursing home lawyer from Brown Kiely LLP.
-Learn more about Common Types of Nursing Home Abuse.
+If the nursing home appears to be unsanitary, disorganized, or dirty in some way, you may want to speak to a knowledgeable lawyer from Brown Kiely LLP.

 At Brown Kiely LLP, we know how devastating it can be to find out your loved one is the victim of nursing home neglect.
 We have helped many people in your situation obtain compensation from those responsible so that their loved ones could get the care they need.
 Our lawyers can help you file an injury claim or a lawsuit against the nursing home for your loved one’s mistreatment.

-If you want to set up a free consultation to discuss your case, we encourage you to call us to talk to an experienced nursing home lawyer Maryland offers.
+If you want to set up a free consultation to discuss your case, we encourage you to call us to talk to an experienced nursing home lawyer in MA from our law firm.

 The Four Steps of a Nursing Home Abuse Lawsuit